Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Application of Nekrasov's equations

 where we recall that $\zeta^{\Gamma}_N(z)$ stands for a generic random analytic function such that for each $k \geq 1$ we have $\mathbb{E} [ |\zeta^{\Gamma}_N(z)|^k] = O(1)$ uniformly over $z \in \Gamma$ and $v^i_j \in K$.

 We can now use the linearity of cumulants together with the fact that the joint cumulant of any non-empty collection of bounded random variables and a constant is zero.
-In addition, we know that uniformly as $z$ varies over $\Gamma$ and $v \in K$ we have
+For example this allows us to remove the term ${\bf 1}\{\theta \neq 1\}$ above if $|A| + |B| + t > 0$ and otherwise we see that we can remove it as it integrates to $0$ by Cauchy's theorem.
+In addition, we know from Assumption 3 that uniformly as $z$ varies over $\Gamma$ and $v \in K$ we have